A Guide to Implementing the Theory of

 definitions in the literature and also in active use.
 Let’s explain the older definitions and

 then explain the more recent changes.
+In traditional drum-buffer-rope

+gap is the duration that is scheduled on the constraint.
 There is another buffer that we have addressed in

 passing; an assembly buffer.